MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 The number 7 is a factor of 21.
 ```

-## Extra: check the statistics with Python
+## Extra: Verify the statistics with Python

-How can you check that the algorithm is behaving correctly?
-For example, if we substituted Grover's search by a random number generator in the code above, after ~$N$ attempts it will also find a factor.
+How can you verify that the algorithm is behaving correctly?
+For example, if you substitute Grover's search with a random number generator in the previous code example, it will also find a factor (after ~$N$ attempts).

-Let's write a small Python script to check that the program is working as it should.
+You will write a short Python script to verify that the program is working as it should.

 > [!TIP]
-> If you need help running Q# applications within Python, you can take a look at our guide about the [ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs) and the [installation guide for Python](xref:microsoft.quantum.install-qdk.overview.python).
+> If you need help running Q# applications with Python, see [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python) and [Write a Q# and Python program](xref:microsoft.quantum.how-to.python-local).

-First, modify our main operation to get rid of the repeat-until-success loop, instead outputting the first measurement result after running Grover's search:
+First, modify your main operation to remove the repeat-until-success loop.
+Instead, output the first measurement result after running Grover's search:

 ```qsharp
 @EntryPoint()